mauriciocarrazza/Data-Science-Projects/README.md

 Some projects consist of more than file, so they are located in a single folder. <br />

+## Soccer Leagues Analysis and Machine Learning Models Evaluation
+Project from a technical interview that consists of two sections: The first one is a data processing and analysis of the Top 5 Soccer Leagues in Europe using Python's pandas, numpy, matplotlib and seaborn.
+The second one uses a wine dataset and consists of an EDA and evaluation of differents techniques used in Machine Learning. <br />
+**Link to the project**:  <br />

 ## Analysis on Professional Profiles in Tech
 This project was a challenge to be admitted at a company for a Data Analyst Role.
 It consists of two sections: The first one is a data processing and analysis on tech profiles using Python and Tableau.
 The second one is the development of a classification model to optimize the hiring process of tech talents.
 I'm not sharing the datasets for this project.
 This project contain 4 files: the Jupyter Notebook with the code answer, a PDF with the challenge instructions, a Tableau workbook with some visualizations of the answers and a Power Point presentation to the stakeholders <br />